amirjani/amirjani/README.md

 As a software developer, I have over 4 years of experience working on a various projects ranging from full stack to enterprise projects.

 I currently work as a software developer with Sparlus(Supnex).
-You'll find me working on complex projects and finding best approaches solving problems.

 I'm passionate about the work I do but even more so devoted to cultivating a positive and efficient environment. whether in the office or working remotely, my door is always open to all.